stelligent/stelligent-u/15-Kubernetes/README.md

 #### Lab 15.5.1: Create ECR Repository

-- Deploy the `ecr.yaml` file located in the `ecr` directory of this module.
+- Deploy the CloudFormation template `ecr.yaml` file located in the `ecr` directory of this module.
   - You will need to specify a value for the `Prefix` parameter of this template.